LearnTeachCode/intro-javascript-class/week-1/homework1-1.md

-# Homework: Class 1, part 1
+# Homework 1.1: Debugging the Hangman game

 :star: *I will be adding more homework and materials by the weekend, but wanted to share this first section with you ASAP so you can get started!*